Horncastle: Railway

 The Great Northern Railway's Lincoln–Boston line ran through Kirkstead, 8 mi from Horncastle, and a branch line from Kirkstead (later Woodhall Junction) through Woodhall Spa to Horncastle opened on 11 August 1855.
 The last passenger service ran in 1954, with complete closure to goods traffic in 1971.
 Horncastle railway station was demolished in the 1980s and replaced by housing.
 The nearest railway station now is Metheringham (15 mi) on the Peterborough to Lincoln Line.
 Part of the old railway is followed by the Viking Way footpath.

 Waterways

 Horncastle Canal, based on the River Bain, was begun in 1792 and opened in 1802.
-In 2004 it was suggested that the canal (originally opened in 1802) be renovated with the help of private capital and promoted as a route for pleasure craft, as has been done successfully in other areas.
+In 2004 it was suggested that the canal be renovated with the help of private capital and promoted as a route for pleasure craft, as has been done successfully in other areas.
 A local kick-start programme raised money for the project.

+Media

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.
+BBC East Midlands and ITV Central can also be received from the Waltham TV transmitter.

+Local radio stations are BBC Radio Lincolnshire on 94.9 FM, Greatest Hits Radio Lincolnshire on 102.2 FM, Hits Radio Lincolnshire, which broadcasts on DAB and County Linx Radio that broadcast online.

+The Horncastle News is the town’s weekly local newspaper.

 Sport

 Field games

-Horncastle Town FC, founded in 1873, is an amateur club based at The Wong.
+Horncastle Town F.C., founded in 1873, is an amateur club based at The Wong.
 It joined the Lincolnshire Football League in the 1996/1997 season.
+In the 1886–87 FA Cup, the club reached the last 16.

 The town's cricket club at Coronation Walk has two men's and five youth teams.

 Horncastle Hockey Club is a voluntary field-hockey body set up in November 1970 at Coronation Walk, Horncastle.
 In 2020 it had two men's and two women's teams and a junior section.